 Statewide Shelter-in-Place Order:

-Please stay in as much as you can and keep your children in too.
+Please continue to stay in as much as you can and keep your children in too.

 Alameda County’s Online Tool Links Residents in Need with Food Distribution & other Essential Services